Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-Comparing both scenarios, we observe a 30\% (37 GtCO$_2$·km/a) decrease in the flow of CO$_2$ in a local scenario.
-This is mainly justified by Sweden and Romania, both important net absorbers under a global constraint, capturing less CO$_2$ under local constraints.
+Comparing both scenarios, we observe a 30\% (37 GtCO$_2$·km/a) decrease in the flow of CO$_2$ in the local scenario.
+This is mainly due to Sweden and Romania, both important net absorbers under a global constraint, capturing less CO$_2$ under local constraints.
 As a result, these countries send less CO$_2$ to Denmark and Greece (via Bulgaria) for underground sequestration, respectively, considering their significant storage capacity (Figure \ref{supplemental:figure_co2_sequestration_potential_usage}).
-On the other hand, the Netherlands, the most important net emitter under a global constraint, captures much more CO$_2$ under local constraints (Figure \ref{figure_spatial_co2_capture_and_variation}).
-After using its captured CO$_2$ to produce additional synthetic methanol to meet the demand (Figure \ref{figure_spatial_co2_conversion_and_variation}), the Netherlands starts sending excess CO$_2$ to Germany and Belgium.
+Conversely, The Netherlands, the most important net emitter under a global constraint, captures much more CO$_2$ under local constraints (Figure \ref{figure_spatial_co2_capture_and_variation}).
+After using its captured CO$_2$ to produce additional synthetic methanol to meet the demand (Figure \ref{figure_spatial_co2_conversion_and_variation}), The Netherlands starts sending excess CO$_2$ to Germany and Belgium.
 In turn, Germany sequesters the received CO$_2$ underground and Belgium uses it to produce additional synthetic oil and methanol required by local constraints.
 In addition, northeastern Germany starts sending CO$_2$ to Denmark for underground sequestration.
-The rise of CO$_2$ flow triggered by the Netherlands and Germany does not offset the previously described decrease in flow though, resulting in an overall 30\% reduction in CO$_2$ flow, as mentioned.
+The rise of CO$_2$ flow triggered by The Netherlands and Germany does not offset the previously described decrease in flow resulting in an overall 30\% reduction in CO$_2$ flow.